sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- expect(tacos).toEqual(['3 tacos', '6 tacos', '11 tacos']) -->

 This example gives the impression that the `counts` array isn’t changing, and we’re just creating a new `tacos` array with the sorted array.
-But the `sort()` method returns a sorted array _and_ mutates the original array at the same time.
+Unexpectedly, the `sort()` method returns a sorted array _and_ mutates the original array at the same time.
 This kind of code is hazardous and can lead to hard-to-find bugs.
 Many developers don’t realize that the `sort()` method is mutating because the code _seems_ to work fine.

 T> Another surprising thing about the `sort()` method is that by default it sorts elements by converting them to strings first, so `[6, 3, 11]` will be sorted as `[11, 3, 6]`, unless we provide a custom comparison function, like in the example above.
 This is a very poor design, and severely violates [the principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).